logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/does-context-menu-item-exist/_index.md

 weight: 17
 aliases:
     - /TA_Automation/Topics/bia_does_context_menu_item_exist.html
+keywords: "does context menu item exist, check for existence of specified item on context menu, check if specified item is found on context menu, verify whether specified item on context menu exists, verify existence of specified item on context menu"
 ---
-keyword: [does context menu item exist, check for existence of specified item on context menu, check if specified item is found on context menu, verify whether specified item on context menu exists, verify existence of specified item on context menu]
----

-# does context menu item exist

 ## Description